Compare and contrast their different subjects, specialties and approaches:

 |approach||Descriptively provocative||Authoritatively analytical||Legal and cultural synthesis|

-Land is not merely a section of earth or an expanse of territory.
+Land is not merely a section of earth or an expanse of territory, but a living organism.

 Williams says the Earth and its varied landscapes make up a fickle, yet constant lover.